Stevenitz/Nyc-crash-frequency-severity/README.md

 The Bronx in 2012 serves as the baseline.
 All boroughs and year effects are interpreted relative to that reference point.

+# v2: Upgraded with new time features + 2026 out-of-sample validation.

 ## Data
 NYC Open Data — Motor Vehicle Collisions: https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes